bishoph/sopare/readme.md

 `

-You can delete the newly created entry from the dictionary simple by running the command
+You can delete all entries from the dictionary simple by running the command

 `
 python sopare.py -d computer
+`

+Each entry in the dictionary has a uuid and you can remove single entries by using this command

+`
+python sopare.py -r UUID
 `

 Next steps/TODOs: